-Figure 6 and Figure 7 demonstrate the results of the particulate matter (PM10) monitoring at Charlies Point Road and quarterly High Volume (Hi Vol) dust monitoring at Olive Lane and Hodgson Grove in Tahmoor.
-PM10 particles have a diameter of 10 micrometers or smaller and are found in dust and smoke as a common air pollutant.
+Figure 6 and Figure 7 demonstrate the results of the particulate matter (PM{10}) monitoring at Charlies Point Road and quarterly High Volume (Hi Vol) dust monitoring at Olive Lane and Hodgson Grove in Tahmoor.
+PM{10} particles have a diameter of 10 micrometers or smaller and are found in dust and smoke as a common air pollutant.
 These monitoring sites have been established since August 2013, with a continuous TEOM (Tapered Element Oscillating Microbalance) dust monitor located at Tahmoor Coal's Charlies Point Road property.

-During 2023, Hi vol results have remained low and well below our 24 hour maximum average level of 50 $\mu$ g/m (as shown in Figure 6).
+During 2023, Hi vol results have remained low and well below our 24 hour maximum average level of 50 μ g/m3 (as shown in Figure 6).

-As shown in Figure 7, bushfires and hazard reduction burns impacted on the air quality significantly during November and December 2019 causing a steep increase in the $PM{10}$ annual average.
+As shown in Figure 7, bushfires and hazard reduction burns impacted on the air quality significantly during November and December 2019 causing a steep increase in the PM{10} annual average.
 However, during 2020 levels considerably declined and returned to baseline levels during 2021.
-During 2023, $PM{10}$ results from our continuous TEOM dust monitor at Charlies Point Road have remained below development conditions (SSD 8445) maximum annual average of 25 μg/m.
+During 2023, PM{10} results from our continuous TEOM dust monitor at Charlies Point Road have remained below development conditions (SSD 8445) maximum annual average of 25 μ g/m3.
 An increase of hazard reduction burns undertaken in the region were noted during this reporting period which could have influenced this year's average result shown in Figure 6.